ToCSharp/AsyncFirefoxDriverExtensions/README.md

 * LiveIp to get ip
 * LivePreferences to view and edit Firefox preferences of running profile
-* AddonManager have methods GetAddonsList, InstallAddon, InstallTemporaryAddon, UninstallAddon.
+* AddonManager have methods GetAddonsList, InstallAddon, InstallTemporaryAddon, UninstallAddon
+* CacheStorage with GetCacheInfo, GetEntryHeaders, SaveEntryDataToFile, GetEntryData and Clear methods
+* Fetch(url) to load any file
 * You say, what to do first.
 On gitter or in issues.

 [![Join the chat at https://gitter.im/AsyncWebDriver/Lobby](https://badges.gitter.im/AsyncWebDriver/Lobby.svg)](https://gitter.im/AsyncWebDriver/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)